DanieleZambetti97/ProjectMoana/README.md

 - you can apply any transformation to any shape just by adding a transformation to the shape constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).
 TRANSLATION are defined by a 3D vector and ROTATION_* are defined by an angle in degrees.
 - lastly, you can generate a CAMERA, representing the observer.
 It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want) and, once again, any transformation can be applied to it.

-This text file generates this image:
+Now type `julia render.jl --scene my_first_scene.txt`and you will create this image:

 <img width="500" src=https://github.com/DanieleZambetti97/ProjectMoana/blob/master/examples/sky.png>